cee-elle/fswd-agile-final-project/PlanOfAction.md

 ### **Your Short Term Goal for the current sprint**

-- Basic HTML for user to input data to return a json data from an API
+- Basic HTML for user to input data (calorie) to return a json data from an API